exonum/exonum-doc/src/home/design-overview.md

 Transactions are templated; each transaction template has a set of variable parameters, which influence the transaction execution and are used to serialize transactions for network transmission and persistence.
-(Hence, transactions could be compared to stored procedures in RDMBSs.)
+(Hence, transactions could be compared to stored procedures in RDBMSs.)
 Transaction templates and the processing rules for each template are defined by [services](#modularity-and-services).
 In particular, services define verification rules for transactions and the way transactions